shwetaruparel/FollowMe/README.md

 #### Hyperparameters

 Hyperparameters were found mostly via manual tuning and inspection.
-In future I would like to create a function that could test for different learning rates  rate to decrease over time according to the differential of the validation loss over time and to undertake a performance-based search.
+Starting with a learning rate of .0015 to reaching 0.001 that gives the ***final grade score of 43% and final IOU of 57%***.
+The number of images were around

 The optimal hyperparameters: